-Yesterday’s post has started a whole train of thoughts about the concept of blog integrity and why should we care?
+Yesterday’s post started a whole train of thoughts about the concept of blog integrity and why should we care?
 I am sure it’s the idealist in me that is attaching a great deal of importance to the billions of words blogged on a daily basis.
-Perhaps I shouldn’t care because the power of blog-space is that people write opinion and thought in an way that they want to.
+Perhaps I shouldn’t care because the power of blog-space is that people write opinions and thoughts in a way that they want to.
 It’s not for anybody else to say that I shouldn’t be allowed to promote a new mobile ‘phone because either I want to or the company sent me a free ‘phone.

 I believe I might be attaching a purity to the weblog concept that is misplaced.
-I wouldn’t place those same ideals on population as a whole, so why should I do it to the blogged world?
-Freedom to write whatever I want is a fine thing and, perhaps, I imposing concepts of integrity that are incompatible with this freedom?
+I wouldn’t place those same ideals on the population as a whole, so why should I do it to the blogged world?
+Freedom to write whatever I want is a fine thing, and perhaps I am imposing concepts of integrity that are incompatible with this freedom?

-I’m not sure where these thoughts are going but they are challenging my blog ideals.
+I’m not sure where these thoughts are going, but they are challenging my blog ideals.
 I mentioned in one of my posts yesterday to the UK Bloggers list that, perhaps, blogs were just catching up with other media.
-I suspect that is true but in a way I hadn’t thought – the fact that they are as exploitable, commercially, as any other media.
+I suspect that is true, but in a way I hadn’t thought of – the fact that they are as exploitable, commercially, as any other media.

 Where does this leave my online ideals?